cert-manager/website/content/en/docs/usage/ingress.md

 - `acme.cert-manager.io/http01-edit-in-place: "true"`: this controls whether the ingress is modified 'in-place', or a new one is created specifically for the HTTP01 challenge.
 If present, and set to "true", the existing ingress will be modified.
 Any other value, or the absence of the annotation assumes "false".
-This annotation will also add the annotation `"cert-manager.io/issue-temporary-certificate": "true"` onto created certificates which will cause a [temporary certificate](../certificate/) to be set on the resulting `Secret` until the final signed certificate has been returned.
+  This annotation will also add the annotation `"cert-manager.io/issue-temporary-certificate": "true"` onto created certificates which will cause a [temporary certificate](../certificate/#temporary-certificates-whilst-issuing) to be set on the resulting `Secret` until the final signed certificate has been returned.
 This is useful for keeping compatibility with the `ingress-gce` component.
-TODO: fix link #Temporary Certificates Whilst Issuing

 ## Optional Configuration